 You can either cut the trace (as shown in the picture) that goes between the leg of transistor Q1 and pin 21 on u5.
 Alternatively you can use your x-acto knife and score the leg (carefully!) as close to the pcb as you can, cut a nice deep groove in the pin, and then work a loop of strong thin wire behind the pin so that it wraps around each side.
 After that, carefully use the wire to pull outwards on the pin.
 You may need to score it again, but with a little effort the pin should split where you scored it.
 Make sure to solder to the chip side, not the PCB side.

 If you have chosen to purchase your own NPN transistor to use on the mod board you can skip this step. follow standard de-soldering procedure appropriate for your particular device (desoldering pump, bulb, or braid) practice on some junk first before going for the real thing if you feel that you need it.
 Try to keep the amount of heat as low as possible to prevent damage to U1.

-- solder (ORANGE) wire to pin 20 of the big IC with U5 marked next to it
+1. Solder (ORANGE) wire to pin 20 of the big IC with U5 marked next to it.

-- ground for mod board goes between board and the RF shielding when board is installed. make sure no other wires are touching the shielding after installation
+5. The ground wire for the mod board goes between board and the RF shielding when board is installed.
+Make sure no other wires are touching the shielding after installation.

-check all your connections, making you you dont have any bridged pins or loose connections.
+Check all your connections, making you you don;t have any bridged pins or loose connections.
 Also make sure the ground wire loop is contacting the RF shielding when you screw down the mod board.
 Simply plug the AV cable into the jack you installed on the back of the NES and plug the RED plug into the video (yellow) RCA jack on your TV.
-White connector can be plugged into either of the stereo (white/red) RCA jacks. or purchase a splitter and plug it into both! plug in power, pop a game in and give it a shot. if you followed the directions properly you should be now ready to close up your nintendo and enjoy!
+White connector can be plugged into either of the stereo (white/red) RCA jacks.
+You can also purchase a splitter and plug it into both for faux-stereo!
+Plug in the power, pop a game in and give it a shot.
+If you followed the directions properly you should be now ready to close up your Nintendo and enjoy!